About the course

 - The Politics of Brazil

-These topics are addressed through taught classes for a number of academic disciplines (including history, politics, sociology, international relations and economics), individual preparation for a range of exam papers, and a lively programme of seminars and conferences with visiting speakers.
+These topics are addressed through taught classes for a number of academic disciplines (including history, politics, sociology, international relations and economics), individual preparation for a range of assessments, and a lively programme of seminars and conferences with visiting speakers.

 A typical week during term time will involve around 40 hours of study, including two to six hours of scheduled contact hours, two hours for the weekly seminar and at least thirty hours of independent work.
-During peak times around exams and the deadline for the thesis/dissertation, the amount of work could be higher depending on your own study habits.
+During peak times around deadlines, the amount of work could be higher depending on your own study habits.

 The allocation of graduate supervision for this course is the responsibility of the Oxford School of Global and Area Studies and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Oxford School of Global and Area Studies.

-In addition to the three exams, you will be required to submit a dissertation of 10,000 words.
+In addition you will be required to submit a dissertation of 10,000 words.
 The preparation of this dissertation will allow you to develop a critical focus by examining a particular topic in depth.

 Latin American Centre alumni work in a wide range of careers, both within and outside of Latin America, in the public and private sectors.